 The competent local jurisdiction body is responsible for taking care of the legalisation of documents in foreign countries.

-Depending on the country that has issued a specific document it may change the competent authority.
-For further information and to check the dedicated jurisdiction body in each country please refer to the Hague Conference Official website
+Depending on the country that has issued a specific document, the competent authority may change.
+For further information and to check the dedicated jurisdiction body in each country please refer to the Hague Conference Official website.

 - Apostille: it is released by the competent jurisdiction body of the original country